AttackOnJasper/University-notes/notes/aws/aws.md

 * Access control
     * Permissions in different endpoints for different kinds of subscriptions (SQS, Email, Mobile, SMS)
     * Permissions for publisher and subscriber
+* Use cases
+	* relay time-critical events to mobile applications and devices

 ## Amazon MQ
 A managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers on AWS